Amazon's early Black Friday deals are available right now

-Black Friday is only two days away, but major deals on top products are already in play.
-Amazon has been running Black Friday deals since last Friday, and the sales will continue until 23:59 on Friday, Nov.
+Black Friday is almost on us, but big discounts on top tech are already available.
+Amazon has been running Black Friday deals all week, and will continue until 23:59 on Friday, Nov.
 29. (And Cyber Monday deals will follow on Dec.
 2.)
-You can keep an eye on all the sales on Amazon's Black Friday page.
+You can check out all the savings on Amazon's Black Friday page.
 If you want to stay on top of all of the new deals as they go live this week, keep that page and this article bookmarked because we'll be updating regularly: Amazon has already lowered prices on several of its own media devices, including 50% off on the Fire TV Stick and Fire TV Stick 4K.

 But that's just the beginning of Amazon's major holiday deals -- you can also find sales right now on the Echo Show 8 and the Kindle Paperwhite, as well as on a long list of non-Amazon products like Apple's iPad 10.2.
 Sales on the Blink and Ring smart cameras will start on Wednesday, and the full Black Friday sale with all of Amazon's Echo devices starts Thursday at 12:01 a.m.
 PT.